linebender/xilem/widget-cruncher/ROADMAP.md

  - Difference in Harness(Button) vs Harness(Flex(Button))
  - Flex alignment vs text alignment

+- [ ] Refactor AppDelegate
+ - Ideally, should be a single function (?)
+ - Probably unify on_event, on_command, on_action

 - [ ] Trait-ify druid-shell
  - [ ] ???
 Start at the bottom?